By Dan Howdle | Friday, February 14th 2020

 These are pretty decent upload speeds that are on a par with Plusnet, Vodafone and NOW Broadband and are quicker than BT and Virgin Media.
 Remember though that these speeds are only estimates.
 When it comes to uploading a few photos, a second or two more won’t make a lot of difference.

-Shell Energy (formerly First Utility) provides a fairly basic router in the form of the Technicolor TG588v2.
+Shell Energy Broadband provides a fairly basic router in the form of the Technicolor TG588v2.
 This is a single band router that will do the job but not much more.
 But you don't have to use the router you’re given – you can use the one from your old provider or buy your own high-spec one.
+Still, we would say Shell Energy Broadband's free router scores minus points here.
+Almost every other provider offers something better.

 When you place an order, Shell Energy will run a check to see if you can get fibre and will let you know what kind of speeds you can expect to get.
 In reality, the speed you’ll see will be affected by how far you live from the local cabinet, the quality of your internal wiring and even the weather.
 Note that wi-fi speeds are always slower than wired connections.